ADHD

 The analogy goes like this: People with ADHD make better hunters, and people without ADHD make better farmers.
 These hunter traits appear today, except our world today is primarily catered to farmer-friendly experiences.

-To put this into perspective, look at this chart adapted from Hartmann's book comparing ADHD traits, those traits in a "hunter" perspective, and the traits of "farmers."
+To help put this into perspective, the chart below, adapted from Hartmann's book, compares ADHD traits, those traits from a "hunter" perspective, and the traits of "farmers."

 There are many ways of looking at ADHD.
 Thinking about it as a disorder may not be the healthiest point of view.
 It may benefit you to view ADHD traits as those of a hunter or someone built for a life that isn't "farmer"-typical.